gwu-cs-sysprog/lectures/01/02_exercise.md

 ```

 **Question**
-Answer *Q1-4* in the code, then modify the code where appropriate to investigate them.
+Answer *Q1-4* in the code, uncommenting and modifying where appropriate.

 #### Takeaways